Here are the candidates for the next U.K. leader. Yes, Boris Johnson is one of them

 That left her responsible for police, the criminal justice system and immigration, and had already earned a hard-line reputation as a hawk on immigration.
 She publicly promised to reduce migration to the U.K. in recent weeks and advocated vociferously for a controversial policy that would send asylum-seekers arriving in Britain to the African nation of Rwanda for their claims to be processed there.

-She resigned earlier this week, ostensibly for having sent a sensitive, but not secret document, from a personal email account, but in her public resignation letter, she seemed to sharply criticize Truss for not engaging in "serious politics" and for failing to acknowledge and then take responsibility for her government's mistakes, including the tax and spending proposals that had roiled financial markets in recent weeks.
+She resigned earlier this week, ostensibly for having sent a sensitive, but not secret document from a personal email account.
+But in her public resignation letter, she seemed to sharply criticize Truss for not engaging in "serious politics" and for failing to take responsibility for her government's mistakes, including the tax and spending proposals that had roiled financial markets in recent weeks.

-She served as a lawyer before entering parliament and was among the staunchest supporters of Brexit.
-She too stood to replace Johnson in the leadership contest earlier this year, but was voted out in an early round by her fellow members of parliament.
+She served as a lawyer before entering Parliament and was among the staunchest supporters of Brexit.
+She ran as a candidate to replace Johnson earlier this year, but was voted out in an early round by her fellow party lawmakers.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.